Holiday Travel Tips: Traveling with an Infant or Toddler

 December 16, 2013Posted by pamela |

-Traveling with an infant or toddler can be a unique challenge, especially when getting them to sleep.
+During the holidays, traveling with an infant or toddler can be a unique challenge, especially when it comes getting them to sleep.
 Marin parent coach, infant/toddler sleep researcher, and family therapist Angelique Millette has complied the following list of handy tips for traveling with children.

 Angelique works throughout the Bay Area and across the country supporting families and helping them meet life's challenges.
 You can learn more about her and her events and classes at www.angeliquemillette.com.

-It's that time of year, travel time and many parents have been calling with questions about traveling with their babies and young children.
+It's that time of year, holiday travel time and many parents have been calling with questions about traveling with their babies and young children.

 - If your baby will be sleeping in a pack'n'play on your trip, in the week or two before your trip place your baby in her pack'n'play for sleeping (AM nap or bedtime) so she gets used to the new sleep space.

 - Bring your baby or toddler's lovey, sleep sack (light and heavy weight depending upon the weather in the region you are visiting), unwashed crib sheet (familiar scent), and sound machine.
 Bring your toddler's blankies, stuffed animals, favorite bedtime books and pj's.
 This will help your little one to feel more secure in a new place and have reminders of home.

 - Talk to your young child about traveling.
 If flying for the first time, talk to your child ahead of travel day and tell her about flying in an airplane.
 Bring along her favorite books, 1–2 new toys and favorite snacks/sippy cup.

 - Try to schedule a flight or car trip during nap time or around your child's bedtime.